DataFire/Integrations/integrations/generated/amazonaws_ecs/README.md

   * items [ServiceEvent](#serviceevent)

 ### ServiceNotActiveException
 * ServiceNotActiveException `object`: The specified service is not active.
-You cannot update a service that is not active.
+You can't update a service that is inactive.
 If you have previously deleted a service, you can re-create it with <a>CreateService</a>.

 ### ServiceNotFoundException
 * ServiceNotFoundException `object`: The specified service could not be found.
 You can view your available services with <a>ListServices</a>.
 Amazon ECS services are cluster-specific and region-specific.